zeozeozeo/odin-imgui/README.md

  - Generates bindings for both the `master` and `docking` ImGui branches, using [`dear_bindings`](https://github.com/dearimgui/dear_bindings)
  - Contains bindings for most of the Dear ImGui implementations
 	- All backends which exist in `vendor:` have bindings
-	- These include: `vulkan, sdl2, opengl3, sdlrenderer2, glfw, dx11, dx12, win32, osx, metal`
+	- These include: `vulkan, sdl2, opengl3, sdlrenderer2, glfw, dx11, dx12, win32, osx, metal, wgpu`
  - Compiles bindings as well as any wanted backends
  - Tested on Windows, Linux, and Mac
  - Includes several examples which can be used as a reference
-	- `GLFW + OpenGL, SDL2 + D3D11, SDL2 + Metal, SDL2 + OpenGL, SDL2 + SDL2 Renderer, SDL2 + Vulkan`
+	- `GLFW + OpenGL, SDL2 + D3D11, SDL2 + Metal, SDL2 + OpenGL, SDL2 + SDL2 Renderer, SDL2 + Vulkan, GLFW + WGPU`

 ## Usage
 If you don't want to configure and or build yourself, a prebuilt binary has been committed to the repository.